 Further integration of the various disciplines occurs during the research or internship opportunity that all students complete toward the end of their program of study.

 Students in the environmental studies concentration choose from the following tracks: environmental geographical analysis, environmental policy/management, environmental health, directed environmental studies, or informal environmental education.
-You can view degree requirements for these tracks in the Undergraduate Catalog.
+You can view degree requirements and course descriptions for these tracks in the Undergraduate Catalog.

 The environmental geographical analysis track prepares students to address environmental challenges through the application of geographic information systems (GIS) and other geographic tools.
 This track is designed for students interested in environmental planning, sustainable development, GIS or remote sensing.
 You’ll explore the spatial relationships between natural systems and the built environment.